ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/kps_configuration.md

 {
-"title": "Configure KPS in Policy Studio", "linkTitle": "Configure in Policy Studio", "weight":"40",
+"title": "Configure KPS in Policy Studio", "linkTitle": "Configure in Policy Studio",
+  "weight": "40",
   "date": "2020-01-06",
   "description": "Define general KPS configuration in Policy Studio."
 }

 For details on data source-specific configuration, see the following topics: